 - "tablet" refers to the Zebra ET5X tablet.

+- Italics are used to highlight the following:

+- · Chapters and sections in this guide

+- · Related documents

 - Bold text is used to highlight the following:

 - Dialog box, window and screen names

-- Drop-down list and list box names
+- · Drop-down list and list box names

-- Check box and radio button names
+- · Check box and radio button names

-- Icons on a screen
+- · Icons on a screen

 - Key names on a keypad

-- Button names on a screen.
+- · Button names on a screen.

 - Bullets (•) indicate:

-- Action items
+- · Action items

-- Lists of alternatives
+- · Lists of alternatives

 - Lists of required steps that are not necessarily sequential.

 - Sequential lists (e.g., those that describe step-by-step procedures) appear as numbered lists.